 10608.43.
-The department shall, in conjunction with the California Urban Water Conservation Council, by April 1, 2010, convene a task force consisting of experts to develop alternative best management practices for commercial, industrial, and institutional users and an assessment of the potential statewide reduction in water use in the commercial, industrial, and institutional sectors that would result from implementation of these best management practices.
+The department shall, in conjunction with the California Urban Water Conservation Council, by April 1, 2010, convene a representative task force consisting of academic experts, urban retail water suppliers, environmental organizations, commercial water users, industrial water users, and institutional water users to develop alternative best management practices for commercial, industrial, and institutional users and an assessment of the potential statewide reduction in water use in the commercial, industrial, and institutional sectors that would result from implementation of these best management practices.
 The task force shall submit a report to the Legislature by April 1, 2012, that shall include a review of multiple sectors within commercial, industrial, and institutional users and that shall establish water use efficiency standards for commercial, industrial, and institutional users among various sectors of water use.
 The report shall include, but not be limited to, the following:

-- (a) Appropriate metrics for evaluating commercial, industrial, and institutional water use. - (b) Evaluation of water demands for manufacturing processes, goods, and cooling. - (c) Evaluation of public infrastructure necessary for delivery of recycled water to the commercial, industrial, and institutional sectors. - (d) Evaluation of institutional and economic barriers to increased recycled water use within the commercial, industrial, and institutional sectors. - (e) Identification of technically feasible best management practices to achieve more efficient water use statewide in the commercial, industrial, and institutional sectors that is consistent with the public interest and reflects past investments in water use efficiency. - 10608.44.
+(a) Appropriate metrics for evaluating commercial, industrial, and institutional water use.

+(b) Evaluation of water demands for manufacturing processes, goods, and cooling.

+(c) Evaluation of public infrastructure necessary for delivery of recycled water to the commercial, industrial, and institutional sectors.

+(d) Evaluation of institutional and economic barriers to increased recycled water use within the commercial, industrial, and institutional sectors. (e) Identification of technically feasible best management practices to achieve more efficient water use statewide in the commercial, industrial, and institutional sectors that is consistent with the public interest and reflects past investments in water use efficiency.

+10608.44.
 Each state agency shall reduce water use on facilities it operates to support urban retail water suppliers in meeting the target identified in Section 10608.16.